 CPTs and custom taxonomies can use the same controllers as your default post types and taxonomies.
 However, it is possible to use your own controllers and namespace instead.
 Before changing any of these settings, it’s important to note that using the default controllers increases the chances of third-party compatibility.
 You’ll need to make sure to enable your CPT in the REST API if you want to use the Block Editor to edit content for your CPT.

-If you’re going through the trouble of creating a CPT and taxonomies, more than likely you also want to add custom fields not afforded by a standard post.
+If you’re going through the trouble of creating a custom post type and taxonomies, more than likely you also want to add custom fields not afforded by a standard post.

 While GenerateWP offers a paid service for creating meta boxes meant for enabling custom fields for your CPT, we have another way.

-Building custom meta fields is one of the most time consuming parts of creating WordPress sites.
+Building custom meta fields is one of the most time consuming parts of creating custom themes.
 This is especially true if you want any type of drag and drop functionality available to the client or end user.

 This is a case where a plugin is a no-brainer.
 Specifically, Advanced Custom Fields.

 I won’t dive into a complete tutorial of the full capabilities of ACF here, but you can check out our Getting Started guide and field group doc for more information.
-Once your CPT has been registered in ACF, you can simply select it from a dropdown to incorporate virtually any field type in your new CPT:
+Once your custom post type has been registered in ACF, you can simply select it from a dropdown to incorporate virtually any field type in your new CPT: